pypa/pip/docs/html/development/getting-started.rst

 :mod:`unittest.mock`. :pypi:`nox` is used to automate the setup and execution of pip's tests.

-It is preferable to run the tests in parallel for better experience during development, since the tests can take a long time to finish when run sequentially.
+It is preferable to run the tests in parallel for a better experience during development, since the tests can take a long time to finish when run sequentially.

 To run tests: